-- 1. The second line of defense (Investment Restrictions) excludes all companies with a SDG score less than 0 and facilitates pre-trade compliance. - 2.
-All exclusions are coded in the Trading & Compliance module, through which investing in an excluded asset is not possible.
-In addition, post-trade checks take place. - 3.
-The second line of defense (Investment Restrictions) monitors the concentration towards green, social and/or sustainability bonds and facilitates pre-trade compliance. - 4.
+- 1. All exclusions are coded in the Trading & Compliance module, through which investing in an excluded asset is not possible.
+In addition, post-trade checks take place. - 2.
+The second line of defense (Investment Restrictions) monitors all SDG scores and facilitates pre-trade compliance. - 3.
 All exclusions are coded in the Trading & Compliance module, through which investing in an excluded asset is not possible.
 In addition, post-trade checks take place.

-(g) Methodologies
+(a) Methodologies